m3o/dev/blog/_posts/2020-12-03-m3o-open-to-the-world.md

 M3O is launching with a simple 3 tier pricing plan; **Dev**, **Platform** and **Cloud**.

 - **Dev** is a free tier for you to get started on.
-We know the hassles of getting stuff up and running and the costs of Cloud (even with credits) so we're making it super simple for developers to get started fast.
+We know the hassles of getting stuff up and running and the costs of Cloud
+(even with credits) so we're making it super simple for developers to get started fast.
+This is built for small projects and individual devs.

 - **Platform** is a paid secure, scalable and supported tier that includes 2x the resource limits of Dev and gives you confidence in a platform team managing the infrastructure.
 When you're done hacking on Dev, switch to the Platform environment and run your